mpnkhan/node-crawler/README.md

 # node-crawler
 Crawlee  in a slow system.
-My windows system froze and crashed when i tried to crawl recursively to a depth of 5 and run axe and return results on it.
+My windows system froze and crashed when i tried to crawl recursively to a depth of 5 and run axe and save  results.
+So ctrawling and splitting into various text files of 10 url each for running axe.

 # How to run
 1. `node crawler.js`